DRAGON BOAT RACING & FESTIVALS 2017

 Hong Kong’s Dragon Boat Carnival, which features two major elements, the Hong Kong International Dragon Boat Races and San Miguel BeerFest will be held at its Central Harbourfront between 2nd and 4th June 2017.
 The event was first held at its current location in 2016.
 Between 2010 and 2015 the event was held at Tsim Sha Tsui East Waterfront after the organisers, Hong Kong Dragon Boat Association (HKDBA), along with Hong Kong Tourism Board (HKTB) decided to raise the profile of the races and make the carnival a “mega event” and major tourist attraction.
 Between 2000 and 2009 the international races had been held on the Shing Mun River at Shatin.
 The three-day 2017 carnival will be the 41st anniversary of the international races The 2017 carnival is jointly organised by Hong Kong Tourism Board and Hong Kong China Dragon Boat Association.

 The annual regatta began in 1976 as a fishermen’s boat race involving nine local and one Japanese team and was the first international dragon boat race, setting standards which have subsequently been adopted in over 60 other countries and regions.
-Since its initiation the regatta has rapidly expanded and the the 2016 races were contested by about 4,000 paddlers from over 300 local teams and 100 overseas teams from 14 countries and regions.
+Since its initiation the regatta has rapidly expanded and this year the races will be contested by about 5,000 paddlers from 116 local teams and 48 Mainland and overseas teams from 12 countries and regions.

 The CCB (ASIA) HONG KONG INTERNATIONAL DRAGON BOAT RACES take place between 2nd and 4th June 2017.
 Racing will take place at Central Harbourfront, with the course running from Central Pier 10 to near Citic Tower.
 There are 500-metre standard-boat and 250-metre and 500-metre small boat races in 22 categories;

 International Women’s Grand Championship